 9) What happens if I don't know what kind of motion I am allowed to make under certain circumstances?
 Fortunately, UCMUN Directors are there to help!
 Due to the conference's focus on learning, our staff embraces the knowledge that nobody knows how to react every time.
 Therefore, do not hesitate to ask your Director or Assistant Director for aid in understanding how the rules of procedure apply to your intended action.

 10) Do delegates need to complete position papers?
 An vital part of the simulation is the position paper.
 Details regarding the subject of the position papers can be found in each committee's topic guide.
 11) Who can I contact if I need assistance with research?
 Your Director is a wealth of information for matters of procedure and substance; they will be willing to help should you require aid.
 You may also find the links provided in the Resources section of this site useful.

 12) Are there limits set on the number of students a school can bring to UCMUN?
-Currently, we do not set limits on the size of delegations from each school.
+Currently, we have no limitations set on the number of students a school can bring to UCMUN.